boyahou/boyahou.github.io/_pages/about.md

   The key threads of my research methodology are (a) an operator-theoretic approach to build an analytically tractable representation of environments; and (b) selective loss of details via compression to control model complexity.

-  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding". [download](../assets/COLT2024.pdf)
+  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding". under submission at COLT 2024 [download](../assets/COLT2024.pdf)

   - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, U. Vaidya, “Sparse Learning of Dynamical Systems in Reproducing Kernel Hilbert Space: An Operator-Theoretic Approach”, in Proceedings of the Fortieth International Conference on Machine Learning (ICML), 2023. [download](https://proceedings.mlr.press/v202/hou23c.html)